alexarena/homebridge-simplisafe/README.md

 Once installed, you should now have two SimpliSafe switches in your Home app.
 One turns the system on in 'Away' mode and the other does the same for 'Home' mode.

+## Roadmap

+homebridge-simplisafe currently works by adding the two aforementioned switches in Homekit.
+I'd much rather this integrate as a proper Homekit Security System, but it's being a bit finicky at the moment.
+I won't say this change is coming soon, but I plan to get around to it eventually.
+It also only supports a single location which isn't likely to change, given that I only have SimpliSafe at one house and the SimpliSafe Node module that I'm using doesn't support multiple locations, either.

 ## Thanks

 Many thanks to [@greencoder](https://github.com/greencoder) for [reverse-engineering the SimpliSafe API](http://www.leftovercode.info/simplisafe.php), [@searls](https://github.com/searls/) for using that to create the [SimpliSafe Node wrapper](https://github.com/searls/simplisafe) and, of course, to [@nfarina](https://github.com/nfarina/) for creating Homebridge.